MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 | `loginHint` | Empty string for anonymous user. |
 | `userPrincipalName` | Empty string for anonymous user. |

 For more information on `getContext`, see [get context by using the Microsoft Teams JavaScript library.](~/tabs/how-to/access-teams-context.md#get-context-by-using-the-microsoft-teams-javascript-library)

 ## Bot activities and APIs

 With a few differences, the activities sent to your bot and the responses that it receives from bot APIs are consistent between anonymous and non-anonymous meeting participants.
-In general:

-* The user ID is a generated value that is different each time the anonymous user joins the meeting.
-* The `aadObjectId` property is omitted.
-* The `userRole` property is set to `anonymous`.
-* The provided tenant ID is set to the tenant ID of the meeting organizer.

 ### Get members and get single member APIs